 All the methods are very useful for removing sticky residue without damaging the plastic’s surface.
 Follow any method that you find more convenient.

-Ans.
-Pure lemon oil works well in removing residue from plastic surfaces and wood and glass.
+Pure lemon oil removes residue from plastic surfaces, wood, and glass.

 - Which is the Best ABS Glue? | The Definitive Guide on Bonding ABS Properly

 - How to Cut Plexiglass | How to Cut Acrylic Sheet | The Ultimate Guide

 - The Best Polycarbonate Glue | How to Glue Polycarbonate Properly?

 - How to Paint PVC Pipe? | An Helpful Illustrated Guide

 - How to Repair PVC Pipe Without Cutting | The Complete Guide

 - Trivex VS Polycarbonate | The Definitive Guide